 India articles on Democracy Chronicles

-Giant India is an electoral democracy.
+Giant India is an electoral democracy, the world's biggest democracy by far.
 According to Freedom House, "elections have generally been free and fair and the 2009 national polls were mostly peaceful, though some violence occurred".
 Also check out our section on World Democracy.

 Nearly all recent Bollywood films are the target of social media boycott efforts.
 But it’s not the only issue the industry is dealing with.

 In response to criticism of the appearance of the emblem on top of the new parliament building, the government defended the design.